-Private consumption is expected to grow Construction activity reonly moderately in 2025, but expand more mains divided: A recovstrongly in 2026.
-The forecast, on the one erv in the building conhand, accounts for the impact of fiscal construction contrasts with a solidation on private households in 2025-26, decline in civil engiwhich will reduce disposable household inneering as a result of fiscome and thus the scope for spending.
+Private consumption is expected to grow only moderately in 2025, but expand more strongly in 2026.
+The forecast, on the one hand, accounts for the impact of fiscal consolidation on private households in 2025-26, which will reduce disposable household income and thus the scope for spending.
 On the other hand, it is caught between two implications of the Euler equation.
-According to the increase in the real interest rate assumed in this forecast (2025: 0.2 percent, 2026: 0.9 percent), a slowdown in consumpHowever, this effect is overshadowed by a second implication, namely the influence of uncertainty3.
+According to the increase in the real interest rate assumed in this forecast (2025: 0.2 percent, 2026: 0.9 percent), a slowdown in consumption momentum would be expected.

+However, this effect is overshadowed by a second implication, namely the influence of uncertainty3.
 Despite the recent decline, it remains at a high level, continuing to drive increased savings due to precautionary motives.
 An improvement in consumer confidence and therefore a higher willingness to spend is not expected until 2026 as soon as the economic recovery has a positive impact on the labour market.
 Last but not least, the currently high level of accumulated financial assets also points to a more favourable development in 2026: on the one hand, bank deposits of Austrian households have increased significantly (April 2025 +5.4 percent year-on-year).
 On the other hand, they generated the highest financial surplus to date at over 30 billion € (2024).
 The decrease in uncertainty is likely to increase the willingness to direct existing financial assets into consumption - a development that is expected to materialise only in 2026.